 We hope that cleared up a few questions you’ve probably asked yourself about leather furniture.
-If you have more, or you want to see our leather options in person, we’d love to see you in our showrooms.
+If you have more, or you want to see our leather options in person, we’d love to see you in our design centers.
 Our Design Consultants are experts in leather, fabric, and all things home décor.

 Now that you know a little more about choosing the right leather for you, read our in-depth guide to caring for leather furniture.
 We walk you through daily and weekly care, long-term care, and what not to do.

 We want to give a shout out to Maggie Bates, expert in leather and Sales Representative at American Leather, for being a resource for this article.
 Check out our collection of beautiful, Texas-made, American Leather furniture.